 It’s the milky white glitters that caught my attention here.
 They are not so obvious, but they are beautiful.
 You can use a black base for them.

-Another marble, you want?
+You could mix it up with some white marble nail designs too.
 I love how the actual mixture of white and black turned into gray.
 This is very pretty!
 I will definitely have this set.

 Or you can go pure black and stick some zebra prints for a touch of white.
 Look at the sample above.
 They would look simple yet elegant.